Vitiate/AWS-sample-lamp/docker-image/packer/README.md

 # docker-image Packer Build

 ## Building a docker image
-These folders contain everything needed to create a AMI image using packer and ansible for local configuration.
+These folders contain everything needed to create a docker image using packer and ansible for local configuration.

 ```bash